 May 9, 1915: The day Anthony Wilding, the first tennis superstar, was killed in World War I

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
-On May 9, 1915, Anthony Wilding, the first superstar of tennis, was killed in World War I
+On May 9, 1915, a tennis superstar and winner of 118 tournaments was killed on the battlefield

 On this day, May 9, 1915, in the middle of World War I, Anthony Wilding, the first tennis superstar, was killed at the battle of Aubers Ridge, in the north of France.
 A stylish, four-time Wimbledon champion, the “Great Gatsby” of tennis had won 118 tournaments in the 15 years that preceded the outbreak of war.

 Born in Christchurch, New Zealand, on October 31, 1883, Anthony Wilding learned how to play tennis on the private court owned by his parents, who were wealthy English immigrants.
 Sent to England to study law at Cambridge University, he also took the opportunity to become a member of the Cambridge Lawn Tennis Club, claiming his first-ever title at the Canterbury Championships in 1901.
 Although young Wilding, who competed for the first time at Wimbledon in 1904, spent a lot of time developing his tennis game, he also managed to pass the law examination and briefly worked at his father’s law firm.
 However, he was an adventurous character and, as he went back to Europe, he intended to travel across the continent on his motorbike, along with his tennis racquets.